tjohnston-softdev/worklink-database/data-dict.md

 This table stores a hard-coded list of tertiary qualifications that a person might study in order to become a support worker.
 These qualifications can be added to a support worker's profile and searched for as criteria.

-The qualifications included in this version of the database were hand-picked by the manager at Workforce Link.
-Most of these qualifications are TAFE-based but there are a couple of University Bachelor degrees as well.
-There are also 'Other' options for both formal qualifications and equivalent work experience.

 *COLUMNS*

 ---